SadlekAski/Scripts/Sword Blox Online: Rebirth/Floors/Readme.md

-You gotta juse use loader of script (Which will be in future)
+You gotta just use loader of script (Which will be in future)